How To Relieve Stomach Pain After Exercise?

 4. Stay hydrated: Dehydration can contribute to stomach pain during exercise.
 Make sure to drink an adequate amount of water before, during, and after your workout to stay properly hydrated.
 This will help maintain proper digestion and minimize the risk of stomach discomfort.

-See also 16 Best Exercises for PCOS
+See also Combat Constipation Naturally: Best Exercises for Relief

 5. Listen to your body: Pay attention to any warning signs or discomfort during exercise.
 If you start to feel any unusual or intense stomach pain, it’s important to listen to your body and take a break.
 Continuing to exercise through pain can exacerbate the issue and lead to further discomfort.